KeshavG69/X-RayVis/README.md

 # XRAY_DETECTION

 This repository contains the code and resources for an X-ray image classification project.
-The project uses deep learning techniques to detect abnormalities in X-ray images.
+The project uses deep learning techniques to classify Chest,Knee,Abdomen,Hand and Shoulders Xray

 ## Project Overview